d3monviking/multiplayer-platformer-se/README.md

 ## Server Tests (with Maven)

-The server-side tests use JUnit 5 and are managed by Maven.
+The server-side tests, managed by Maven, use JUnit 5.

 **Instructions:**